IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 5. (Optional) Provide a new intermediate certificate file in PEM format by clicking **Browse**.
 6. Click **Reimport** and then **Done**.

-To download the previous version of a certificate:
+To download the previous version of a certificate, complete the following steps:

 1. Expand the row for the certificate.
 2. Click the **Previous version** link.